openstack/horizon/doc/source/topics/tutorial.rst

             └── base.html

-For this tutorial, we will not deal with the static directory, the ``models.py`` file and tests.py file.
+For this tutorial, we will not deal with the static directory, or the ``tests.py`` file.
 Leave them as they are.

 With the rest of the files and directories in place, we can move on to add our own dashboard.